Introduction

 Module 2 | Exploratory Data Analysis (EDA)

 EDA is the beginning stage of any data science project.
-We will cover project formulation, accessing data, data format considerations, connecting data, setting up analytics tools, reproducible environments, working with Git, accessing the cloud, using Jupyter notebooks, understanding data context, exploring the data, generating summary statistics, visualizing the data, and preparing the foundation for subsequent steps.
+We cover project formulation, accessing data, data format considerations, connecting data, setting up analytics tools, reproducible environments, working with Git, accessing the cloud, using Jupyter notebooks, understanding data context, exploring the data, generating summary statistics, visualizing the data, and preparing the foundation for subsequent steps.

 Module 3 | Data Product Development

 Data product development is where the bulk of the work will occur and is where scientific insights are generated.
-We will cover data manipulation principles and best practices for tabular and non-tabular datasets, performance considerations, scientific pipeline development, reproducibility, containerization, scalability, statistical analysis, and machine learning.
-A focus of this module will be cloud-native acceleration of each of these components using AWS and highly parallel, collaborative computing environments.
+We cover data manipulation principles and best practices for tabular and non-tabular datasets, performance considerations, scientific pipeline development, reproducibility, containerization, scalability, statistical analysis, and machine learning.
+A focus of this module is be cloud-native acceleration of each of these components using AWS and highly parallel, collaborative computing environments.

 Module 4 | Production Data Science

 Production data science is where data products are tested, evaluated, validated, refined, and polished with an eye towards dissemination, production deployment, and public use.
-We will cover test-driven development, infrastructure-as-code, continuous integration and continuous delivery, event-driven pipelines, and serverless compute technologies.
-We will also begin developing communication skills and soft skills around presentations and collaborative product generation.
+We cover test-driven development, infrastructure-as-code, continuous integration and continuous delivery, event-driven pipelines, and serverless compute technologies.
+We also begin developing communication skills and soft skills around presentations and collaborative product generation.

-For the team capstone for this module, participants will develop three Earth System Data Science products using the techniques discussed in this module.
+For the team capstone for this module, participants develop three Earth System Data Science products using the techniques discussed in this module.
 These products are: (1) a publication, (2) a data pipeline, and (3) a dataset.
-While the bulk of the development of these products will have occurred in the previous module, in Production Data Science, participants will focus on polishing these products for production.
+While the bulk of the development of these products will have occurred in the previous module, in Production Data Science, participants focus on polishing these products for production.

 Module 5 | Product Delivery

-This module will focus on synthesizing and polishing the results from the previous modules.
-Participants will finalize the three Earth System Data Science products developed in the previous module and focus on effectively communicating their work.
+This module focuses on synthesizing and polishing the results from the previous modules.
+Participants finalize the three Earth System Data Science products developed in the previous module and focus on effectively communicating their work.
 A key skill developed in this module will be how to communicate technical subject matter to non-technical audiences, with this module's capstone project being a highly polished team presentation for a non-technical audience.

 Participants